python/cpython/Doc/library/sqlite3.rst

    6378

-You can create a custom :attr:`~Cursor.row_factory` that returns each row as a :class:`dict`, mapping column names to values:
+You can create a custom :attr:`~Cursor.row_factory` that returns each row as a :class:`dict`, with column names mapped to values:

 .. testcode::